JulHendrickson/RJM-Algo-Trading/README.md

  **Research questions to answer**
- 1. Can we forecast Stock and Crypto currency?
+ 1. Can we forecast Stock and Cryptocurrency?
  2. Which model performed best for both Time Series Analysis and Algorithmic Trading?
- 3. Can we find patterns in our Stocks and Crypto Currency data by visualizing them with plots?
+ 3. Can we find patterns in our Stocks and Cryptocurrency data by visualizing them with plots?